Commercial truck accidents are often very different from a typical collision between two personal-use vehicles.

 Aside from the catastrophic damage that usually proceeds a truck collision, multiple parties are often involved other than the truck’s driver.

 If you were involved in an accident with a commercial truck, it is important you understand who these parties are and what roles they could have had in causing your accident.
-An experienced truck accident lawyer can review your claim to determine which party involved with the commercial truck industry may be responsible for your accident.
+A Tulsa truck accident attorney can review your claim to determine which party involved with the commercial truck industry may be responsible for your accident.
+Call our team at The Edwards Law Firm today.

 There is a long process that a truck goes through before it is approved for road use and the driver assumes control of the vehicle.

 This process includes multiple parties that have specific functions and responsibilities to ensure the truck is safe and secure.
-These parties include:
+These parties include the following:

 - The manufacturer of the vehicle or its parts (tires, engine, etc.)